-Also known as a withdrawal charge, some companies charge a fee when you cash your units in.
+Also known as a withdrawal charge, some companies charge a fee when you cash in your units.

-A collection of assets that your pension contributions/payments can invest in.
-Money is pooled together from various sources and managed by a professional fund manager.
-This means that you can invest a fairly small amount while still enjoying the benefits of a larger fund.
+A collection of assets that you can invest in.
+Money is pooled together from various sources and managed by a professional investment fund manager.
+This means that you can invest a fairly small amount while still enjoying the benefits of a larger investment fund.

 Gilts are bonds issued by the Government to raise money.
-The term originated in the UK and referred to debt securities that had a gilt (or guilded) edge.
-When you invest into a gilt, instead of 'lending' your money to a bank, which is effectively what happens when you place money on deposit, your money is lent to the Government who agree to pay an amount of interest over a certain period of time.
+When you invest into a gilt your money is lent to the Government who agree to pay an amount of interest over a certain period of time.

 Income before tax is deducted.

-Her Majesty’s Revenue & Customs is responsible for collecting taxes.
+HM Revenue & Customs is the part of the Government that is responsible for collecting tax.

-The increase in prices over a period of time tracked by the Office of National Statistics UK.
-As prices rise, what you can buy with a fixed amount of money falls, so your money has progressively less buying power.
+The increase in prices over a period of time tracked by the Office for National Statistics UK.
+As prices rise, what you can buy with a fixed amount of money falls, so your money has less buying power.

-NEST is a new pension provider set up by the Government as part of its changes to workplace pensions.
-Employers who have to enrol their eligible employees into a pension scheme as a part of automatic enrolment can use NEST instead of a private pension scheme, which many employers are expected to do.
-This will happen gradually, between October 2012 and 2018.
-To find out more about NEST, visit The Money Advice Service.
+NEST is a pension provider set up by the Government as part of its changes to workplace pensions.
+Employers who have to enrol their eligible employees into a pension scheme as a part of automatic enrolment can use NEST instead of a private pension scheme.
+Once a member, you can carry on saving even if you change jobs or stop working.
+To find out more about NEST, visit The Money Advice Service website.

 Income after tax is deducted.

-Is a company whose business is looking after the ownership of investments on behalf of someone else.
+Is a company (or person) who looks after the ownership of investments on behalf of someone else.

-This is a pension scheme set up by an employer to provide an income, or a tax free cash sum and a reduced income for when their employee retires.
+This is a scheme set up by an employer to provide benefits for when their employee retires.
 Typically, both the employer and the employee make regular contributions into the scheme.
 These are also known as company pensions.